-Join Bob McGannon for an in-depth discussion in this video Developing an integrated project scope, part of Managing Project Integration.
+Join Bob McGannon for an in-depth discussion in this video Developing an integrated project scope, part of Project Management Foundations: Integration (2015).

 - Have you ever bought a car?…If you have, you would know…that the added extras are a killer.…You walk in to buy the car you like…and by the time you walk out,…you'll have a luxury package, an upgraded suspension,…and you didn't even know you needed them.…Just about all project managers have experienced this…at some time in their career.…They call it scope creep.…The project gets off track and ends up…taking longer and costing more money.…By the time it reaches the closure stage,…the project bears little resemblance…to its original objectives.…